dsccommunity/xRemoteDesktopAdmin/README.md

 ### ExampleConfiguration-RemoteDesktopAdmin.ps1

-This configuration configures the target system to allow for remote connections (allowing a RDP session being setup), enables Network Level Authentication and creates a Windows firewall rule to allow incoming RDP traffic.
+This configuration configures the target system to allow for remote connections (i.e. allows an RDP session to be setup), enables Network Level Authentication and creates a Windows firewall rule to allow incoming RDP traffic.

 ### ExampleConfiguration-RemoteDesktopAdminWithUnEncryptedPassword.ps1

 This configuration extends the previous configuration by adding a domain user to the local Remote Desktop Users group using a credential stored in clear text (for testing purposes only).
+Note: this Example requires the built-in **Group** resource.

 ### ExampleConfiguration-RemoteDesktopAdminWithEncryptedPassword.ps1

 This configuration extends the previous configuration by adding a domain user to the local Remote Desktop Users group using certificates to encrypt credentials.
+Please refer to [this blog post](please refer to http://blogs.msdn.com/b/powershell/archive/2014/01/31/want-to-secure-credentials-in-windows-powershell-desired-state-configuration.aspx) for more info on how to use certificates to encrypt passwords.